cs19b008iittp/team-7-Parking-slot/README.md

 .CS19B021 -HARSHITHA :contributed on working out display board method (displaying the no. free spots in each floor) .CS19B008 -ROOPA SREE : contributed on working out farecontroller , and mode of payment methods(cash or credit) .CS19BO33-SANDEEP : contributed nothing
-CS19B032 -CHARAN  : contributed in giving ideas
+CS19B032 -CHARAN  : contributed in working out on booking slot method.
 -> description of each class
 1. Customer :           .customer id
                            .set vehicle size